-Capturing beautiful imagery of wildlife in their natural habitats demands a high level of photographic skill, but does it always require high-end DSLR equipment?
+Capturing beautiful wildlife imagery in their natural habitats demands a high level of photographic skill, but does it always require high-end DSLR equipment?

 For most photographers, the answer will usually come out as “it depends.”

-In certain environments, you will need the low light performance of a competent full-frame, but the times where only professional equipment will cut the mustard are few and far between, and the line between full frame and micro four thirds mirrorless has been steadily growing thinner.
+In certain environments, you will need the low light performance of a competent full-frame.
+Still, the times where only professional equipment will cut the mustard are few and far between, and the line between full-frame and micro four-thirds mirrorless has been steadily growing thinner.

 The average piece of kit for a proficient wildlife photographer can weigh in at nearly 60 pounds when you add in all the lenses, optics, and camera bodies.

-An MFT setup will take up considerably less room, and be less of a burden on your back.
-You will appreciate this more when you’re traversing difficult terrain while trying to keep up with a less than a co-operative subject.
+An MFT setup will take up considerably less room and be less of a burden on your back.
+You will appreciate this more when you’re traversing rugged terrain while trying to keep up with a less than cooperative subject.

 Versatility of Micro Four Thirds

 Mirrorless technology is advancing at breakneck speed, and the gap is closing between the capabilities of full-frame and M4/3s.